“They are who we thought they were!”

 Unlike the Chicago Bears that were the subject of Denny Green’s rant, issuers won’t be “let off the hook,” if there is a recession.

-James Serritella, a partner, and Massimo Giugliano, a Counsel, contributed to this post and are members of the Insolvency, Creditors’ Rights & Financial Products Practice Group of Davis & Gilbert.
+Massimo Giugliano, counsel in the Insolvency, Creditors’ Rights & Financial Products Practice Group of Davis & Gilbert, contributed to this post.